terricain/qnap-csi/README.md

 API, so I've pieced together the bare minimum required to create a volume by looking at what the browser submits.
 It's all XML based and a pile of garbage, there are random parts of the API which has no error checking and will result in the HTTP connection being dropped with no response, and you'll get a lovely error message in the NAS dashboard.

+## iSCSI

+When a request to create a volume goes to the controller, it sets some context values which would be iSCSI IQN, portal ip's etc...
+This then eventually gets sent to the node that needs to mount the volume, it passes those values to an `iscsiadm` shim binary which essentially finds the actual iscsiadm binary on the host (though a mounted volume) and runs it with inside a chroot of the host's volume.

+If you're going to get any errors it'll most likely be weird iSCSI return codes which are ultra cryptic.